Project overview

 Constraints related to

-• Templates: limited to pre-existing templates within the TV Products Commerce world.
+• Templates: limited to pre-defined components within the TV Products Commerce system.

-• Contractual obligations: considerations aorund legal obligations to the Partners.
+• Contractual obligations: considerations around legal agreements with our partners.

 The Process